Occupational Science and Occupational Therapy

 - Admission to the Program in Occupational Science is on a competitive basis.
 The due date for completed applications is December 1st.
 Late applications are not considered.

-- Complete applications include applying to Saint Louis University through online application and indicate Occupational Science as your intended major.
+- Applicants will apply to Saint Louis University through the online application indicating Occupational Science as your intended major.

 - You will receive notice of your admission's status to the University before you receive notification of your admission status to the Program in Occupational Science.